youputmoeda/VendingMachineChallenge/README.md

 ---

 ## Project Highlights:
-- Realistic User Interaction: Simulates a real-world vending machine experience with intuitive inputs and outputs.
+- **Realistic User Interaction**: Simulates a real-world vending machine experience with intuitive inputs and outputs.
-- Scalable Design: Built with modularity in mind, making it easy to extend or customize.
+- **Scalable Design**: Built with modularity in mind, making it easy to extend or customize.
-- Thorough Testing: High-quality unit tests ensure reliability under various conditions and scenarios.
+- **Thorough Testing**: High-quality unit tests ensure reliability under various conditions and scenarios.

 ---